Convergence of the Stochastic Heavy Ball Method With Approximate Gradients and/or Block Updating: Numerical Examples

 \section{Numerical Examples}

-In this section, we present the outcomes of several numerical experiments.
-Specifically, we applied batch updating in various standard optimization algorithms, such as SGD, SHB, SNAG, ADAM, NADAM, and RMSPROP optimizers \footnote{The author is referred to \cite{Ruder-arxiv16} for the brief description of these optimization algorithms.}.
-In the case of SNAG, we studied two variants: NAG\_F where the step size $\al_t$ is varied and the momentum term $\mu$ is fixed, and NAG\_S where the momentum term $\mu_t$ is scheduled according to the Nesterov's sequence \cite{Nesterov-Dokl83}, and $\al_t = \al_0$, a fixed constant.
-While applying these algorithms, we used both noise-corrupted actual gradients, as well as approximate gradients based on noisy measurements.
+In this section, we present several numerical experiments that illustrate the theory contained in Theorems \ref{thm:423}, \ref{thm:422} and \ref{thm:441}.
+Thus we study the optimization of three different objective functions (listed below), using stochastic gradients.
+The stochastic gradients themselves are of two types: (i) a ``noisy'' gradient, which consists of the true gradient perturbed by additive Gaussian noise, and (ii) an ``approximate'' gradient using only two function evaluations, as in \eqref{eq:453}.
+In the latter case, the stochastic gradient is biased and its conditional variance grows without bound.
+In addition, we study both full-coordinate update as well as block-updating using Option 4 with Bernoulli sampling.
+Though the topic of study here is the stochastic heavy ball (SHB) algorithm, we also study various other standard optimization algorithms, such as SGD, SNAG, ADAM, NADAM, and RMSPROP.\footnote{The author is referred to \cite{Ruder-arxiv16} for the brief description of these optimization algorithms.}.
+In the case of SNAG, we studied two variants: NAG\_F where the step size $\al_t$ is varied and the momentum term $\mu$ is fixed, and NAG\_S where the step size is fixed, i.e., $\al_t = al_0$ for all $t$, while the momentum term $\mu_t$ is scheduled according to the Nesterov's sequence \cite{Nesterov-Dokl83}.

-We implemented four different options, namely Options 1, 1B, 4, and 4A, 4B.
-That is, we implemented full updating with both noisy and approximate gradients, and also batch updating where the components to be updated at each time were chosen via independent Bernoulli processes with a success rate of $\r$, which was varied over a range of values.
-To simulate noisy conditions, additive white Gaussian noise (AWGN) was added with various signal-to-noise ratios (SNRs).
-We used step and increment sequences of the form \bd \al_t = \frac{\al_0}{(1 + (t/\tau))^p}, c_t = \frac{c_0}{(1 + (t/\tau))^q}, \mu = 0.9 , \fa t . \ed where $\tau$ = 200, $\al_0 = 10^{-6}$, $c_0 = 10^{-4}$, $p = 1$, and $q = 0.01$.
+We used step and increment sequences of the form \bd \al_t = \frac{\al_0}{(1 + (t/\tau))^p}, B_t = \frac{b_0}{(1 + (t/\tau))^q}, \mu = 0.9 , \fa t . \ed where $\tau$ = 200, $\al_0 = 10^{-6}$, $b_0 = 10^{-4}$, $p = 1$, and $q = 0.01$.
+These parameters are chosen by trial and error, to obtain the best results.
 For comparison, we set $\alpha_0$ to be the same in ADAM, NADAM, and RMSPROP.
-For SGD \& NAG\_F, we used the same $\al_t$ and $\mu$(=0 in case of SGD), while for NAG\_S, we chose $\al_t = 10^{-6}$ and $\mu_t$ to be the Nesterov sequence.
+For SGD \& NAG\_F, we used the same $\al_t$ (and $\mu=0$ in case of SGD), while for NAG\_S, we chose $\al_t = 10^{-6}$ and $\mu_t$ to be the Nesterov sequence.
+In block updating, the components to be updated at each time were chosen via independent Bernoulli processes with a success rate of $\rho$, which was varied over a range of values.